Sbeg299/ECON611/README.md

 **TA**
 * Lilla Szini can be reached at lkszini@dons.usfca.edu.
 Or, see her on slack.
+* Stephen Embry can be reached at sbembry@dons.usfca.edu.
+Or, see her on slack.

 **CLASSROOM SPATIAL COORDINATES**
 * Class is held at Lo Schiavo 103 (LS 103) every Monday from 6:30 PM - 9:15 PM.